TobiasLoader/raeda/README.md

 We are also working on plans to motivate and onboard users.

 Next Steps
 ----------

-*So, let us cherish and celebrate this great network,*

-*From source to destination, a journey we embark,*

-*Like a river's journey, the chain flows,*

-*Bringing progress and prosperity wherever it goes.*

 Our next steps for raeda on the technical side, in increasing order of difficulty to implement, are as follows: